friendly-bits/geoblocker-bash/README.md

 The ip lists are fetched from RIPE - regional Internet registry for Europe, the Middle East and parts of Central Asia.
 RIPE stores ip lists for countries in other regions as well, so currently this can be used for any country in the world.

-Intended use case is a server/computer that needs to be publically accessible only in a certain country or countries.
+Intended use case is a server/computer that needs to be publicly accessible only in a certain country or countries.

 ## **TL;DR**